TRAVELING TO ASPEN WITH A BABY

-We decided we would go to Aspen for the weekend, I was very excited and a little intimidated to go to my first ski destination; my family was more into tropical weather.
+We decided we would go to Aspen, Colorado for the weekend.
+I was very excited and a little intimidated to go to my first ski destination (my family was more into tropical weather).
 I was so clueless as to what to pack for Oliver that I figured I’d share my experience and what I brought for him.

-I can’t be the only mommy out there completely clueless as to what to bring for your baby when you go to the snow!
+I can’t be the only mommy out there completely clueless as to what to bring for your baby when you travel to the snow!

 I figured I didn’t want to fight and get a nervous breakdown every time one of his sock fell down in 30 something degrees.
 A onesie is perfect for that and keeps his little body warm.
 Old Navy and Gap are awesome as they are not too expensive and pretty warm.